amarynets/devops-for-programmers-project-77/README.md

 2. Run `make prepare`.
 In the input you have to pass the token from Terraform Cloud

 ### Step 3.
 Create infrastructure
-5. `make infrastructure` will provision all required infrastructure
+5. `make setup` will provision all required infrastructure and software on servers
 6. Previous command will create `inventory.ini`(IP addresses for webservers host) and `vault_generated`(A vault with DB credentials)

 ### Step 4.
-Setup Ansible

-1. Install Ansible.
-Preferrably version >= core 2.14.1
-2. `make install` will install required roles

-### Step 5.
-Setup servers

-1. Run `make setup`

-### Step 6.
 Deploy Redmine app

-1. `male deploy`
+1. `make deploy`

-Step 3, 4,5, 6 can be replaced with `make relese`
+Step 2, 3, 4 can be replaced with `make all`

 ## Test deployed application

-Application will be deployed at `httsp://your-domain`.
+Application will be deployed at `increadeble.tech`.
 I've deployed it to [increadeble.tech](https://increadeble.tech).

 ## Make commands
 Terraform
-- Setup infrastructure: `make infrastructure`
+- Setup infrastructure: `make setup`
-- Destroy destroy: `make destroy-infrastructure`
+- Destroy destroy: `make destroy`

 Ansible
 - Encrypt webservers vault: `make encrypt`
 - Decrypt webservers vault: `make decrypt`
+- Clean up inventory and vault files: `make clean-up-workdir`
-- Install roles and collection: `make install`
+- Install roles and collection: `make prepare`
 - Setup webservers: `make setup`
 - Deploy Redmine app: `make deploy`

 Common
-- setup infrastructure and deploy app: `make relese`
+- setup infrastructure and deploy app: `make all`